Tips for writing docker files - Basic setup, Caching, root user, services organization, networking and resource limits

 CMD npm run serve

-Usually the setup using the basic image is faster as it comes with almost everything to run the program. on the other side though, the alpine version has almost nothing to run the program, it has just the core, nothing else.
-Which in many cases will make the program to not run, depending on the dependencies.
+Usually, the setup using the basic image is faster as it comes with almost everything to run the program. on the other side though, the Alpine version has almost nothing to run the program, it has just the core, nothing else.
+Which in many cases will make the program not run, depending on the dependencies.

 2. Caching